jwang882/WebGoat/README.md

 # Introduction hjghh

-WebGoat is a deliberately insecure web application maintained by [OWASP](http://www.owasp.org/) designed to teach web application security lessons.
+WebGoat is a deliberately insecure web application maintained by [OWASP](http://www.owasp.org/) designed to teach webhjgh application security lessons.

 This program is a demonstration of common server-side application flaws.
 The